A look at some little-known facts about the royal residence.

 The oldest part of the palace is the wine vaults located below the west wing, dating back to 1760.
 Back then, it was known as Buckingham House, and belonged to the family of the Duke of Buckingham, which is where it got its name.
 In 1761, George III acquired the building for the royal family, although it didn't become an official royal residence until years later.

 The 'lost' River Tyburn runs right below the Palace, although it's now more of a sewer than a river.
 Diamond Geezer reckons it passes "underneath the front courtyard and beneath the south wing", but we don't fancy going down there to confirm it.

 7. Dogs ruled

-We all know that the Queen loves a corgi, but according to royal journalist Brian Hoey's 2011 book, Not In Front Of The Corgis, they ruled the roost:
+We all know that Queen Elizabeth II loved a corgi, but according to royal journalist Brian Hoey's 2011 book, Not In Front Of The Corgis, they ruled the roost:

 The Queen's Corgis are allowed unrestricted access to any part of any Royal residence; nowhere is off-limits...They also are not fully house-trained so a supply of soda water and blotting paper is kept at hand just in case of any ‘little accidents.'

 8. The balcony

 The famous balcony has hosted various members of the royal clan on all manner of occasions, including as the site of a 34-year-old Prince William getting a telling off from Granny.